 Abstract.
 Laser ablation U-Pb analyses of carbonate (LAcarb) samples has greatly expanded the potential for U-Pb dating to a variety of carbonate producing settings.
-Carbonates that were previously considered impossible to date using isotope dilution methods may preserve radiogenic domains that can be dated using spatially resolved laser ablation geochronology techniques.
+Carbonates that were previously considered impossible to date using isotope dilution methods may preserve domains that are favorably interrogated when using spatially resolved laser ablation geochronology techniques.
 Work is ongoing to identify reference materials and to consider best practices for LAcarb.
-In this study we apply standard and emerging characterization toolsets on three natural samples with the dual goal of enhancing the study of carbonates and in establishing a new set of well characterized natural reference materials for LAcarb studies.
-We start with the existing carbonate reference material WC-1 from the Permian Reef Complex of Texas, building on the published description to offer a deeper look at U and associated trace elements.
-We consider a tufa sample from the Miocene Barstow Formation of the Mojave Block, California, as a possible secondary calcite reference material due to its well-behaved U-Pb systematics.
+In this study we apply standard and emerging characterization toolsets on three natural samples with the dual goal of enhancing the study of carbonates and in establishing a new set of precisely characterized natural standards for LAcarb studies.
+We start with the existing carbonate reference material WC-1 from the Permian Reef Complex of Texas, building on the published description to offer a deeper look at U and fluids.
+We consider a tufa sample from the Miocene Barstow Formation of the Mojave Block, California, as a possible secondary calcite reference material due to its well-behaved U/Pb systematics.
 There are currently no natural dolomite standards.
 We present an unusual dolomite sample with very well-behaved U-Pb systematics from the Miocene of the Turkana Basin of Kenya as a possible dolomite reference material for LAcarb dating.
-In addition to using XRF mapping and spectroscopy to better understand U in these natural samples, we have analyzed multiple aliquots of each of them for 87Sr/86Sr by TIMS.
-The Sr isotope compositions are analytically homogeneous within petrographically-homogeneous regions of all three samples, so these materials could be used as Sr isotope standards as well.
-While not part of the current contribution, this combination could streamline simultaneous LA analyses of 87Sr/86Sr and U-Pb geochronology.
+In addition to using XRF mapping and spectroscopy to better understand U in these natural samples, we have analyzed multiple aliquots of each of them for Sr/Sr. The Sr isotope compositions are reasonably homogeneous in all three samples, so that these could be used as Sr isotope standards as well.
+This combination could streamline split stream analyses of Sr/Sr and U/Pb geochronology.

-1 Introduction
+15 1 Introduction

 Carbonates are ubiquitous in the Earth's crust and form from a variety of fluids, often with characteristic isotopic and element ratios (Fig. 1).
-Carbonate producing fluids in all crustal levels range from oxygenated to reducing, from low salinity to high salinity and from low temperature to high temperature.
-Fluids evolve as they interact with rocks along their flow paths, adding complexity, but also providing opportunities to trace these processes with the rock's paragenetic history.
-Carbonate compo-
+Carbonate producing fluids range from oxygenated to reducing, from low salinity to high salinity and from low T to high T. Fluids evolve as they interact with rocks along their flow paths, adding complexity, but also providing an opportunity to consider these processes in more detail.
+Carbonates are highly susceptible to diagenesis, particularly when the fluid chemistry and temperature changes, bringing them into and out of the carbonate stability fields.
+Mixing of fluids can be particularly corrosive or can be responsible for mineral precipitation.
+Introduction of fluids with different chemistries through

-1Department of Geosciences, FIRST, Stony Brook University, 100 Nichols Rd, Stony Brook, NY 11794, USA
+&lt;sup>1Department of Geosciences, FIRST, Stony Brook University, 100 Nichols Rd, Stony Brook, NY 11794, USA

-2Division of Geological and Planetary Sciences, California Institute of Technology, 307 North Mudd Laboratory, Pasadena, CA 91125, USA
+&lt;sup>2Division of Geological and Planetary Sciences, California Institute of Technology, 307 North Mudd Laboratory, Pasadena, CA 91125, USA